Cardiff International Sports Village: History of the site

 In the early part of the 19th century Welsh coal was in much demand throughout the world.
 Cardiff was the centre of this export trade, but it was under the control of the Bute family.
-In 1859, the Taff Vale Railway Company created a series of wharves in the mouth of the river Ely.
-By 1898 the site had a chain ferry (right) which gave Ferry Road its name.
-A subway was also created for dockers to travel to the site.
+In 1859, the Taff Vale Railway Company created a series of wharves in the mouth of the River Ely.
+In the 1860s a chain ferry (which gave Ferry Road its name) opened, giving dockers a shortcut between the two sides of the mouth of the river.
+The ferry was replaced in 1900 by the Ely Subway.

 The Railway public house, named because of the criss cross of tracks over the site became known as the Red House.
 This well known inn was used as a beacon to navigate sea going craft until its recent demolition.

 When the barrage was completed, the site became prime real estate again with a freshwater lake on the shore.
 This would eventually become the Cardiff International Sports Village.